2021 Club Atlético Boca Juniors season

-The 2021 Club Atlético Boca Juniors season is the 93rd consecutive Primera División season for the senior squad.
-It is an unusual season, due to the ongoing COVID-19 pandemic in the country.
-The Primera Division tournament will return after two national cups were played.
+The 2021 Club Atlético Boca Juniors season was the 93rd consecutive Primera División season for the senior squad.
+It was an unusual season, due to the ongoing COVID-19 pandemic in the country.
+The Primera Division tournament returned after two national cups were played.
 Boca Juniors also took part in the Copa Argentina, and in the Final stages of the 2021 Copa Libertadores.